top of page

 Secretary

-Emma is the principal audiologist and director of an independent hearing care provider in Glen Iris and Rye in Victoria.
+Emma is the principal audiologist and director of an independent provider in Glen Iris and Rye in Victoria.
 She graduated from La Trobe University in 2017 with a Bachelor of Health Science and Master of Clinical Audiology.
-Since then, Emma has also completed a Graduate Certificate in Commerce and is currently completing her Doctor of Audiology.
-She has worked in diagnostic and rehabilitative audiology since graduating and started her own practice to deliver high quality, ethical and exceptional hearing care to the local community.
+Since then, Emma also completed a Graduate Certificate in Commerce and, in 2025, a Doctor of Audiology (AT Still University).
+She has worked in diagnostic and rehabilitative audiology since graduating and started her own practice to deliver high quality, ethical and exceptional care to the local community.

 As a new business, Emma found HBA instrumental in supporting its success and wants to support HBA in encouraging others to pursue their careers in independent practice too.